 Until captured by Guatemalan authorities on Jun 4, Borge led an idyllic life, splitting his time between Miami, Havana, the Bahamas and Paris.
 Although he was declared a fugitive in Mexico, he entered and left the country at will.
 He often took trips to Europe and Panama, where he appeared in a May 25 photo seated in the extravagant lobby of the Trump Tower on Punta Colón, Panama.

-In this photo, the watch on his wrist appears to be a Bulgari Octo Solotempo, crafted of pink gold and bezel and studded with diamonds.
+In one photo, the watch on his wrist appears to be a Bulgari Octo Solotempo, crafted of pink gold and bezel and studded with diamonds.
 It’s currently priced at €31,950.

-Not too shabby for a man the authorities claimed had misappropriated about 40 square miles of prime real estate in Quintana Roo.
-To put this in perspective, these land holdings amount to over six times the size of the entire hotel zone in Cancun.
+Not too shabby for a man the authorities claimed had stolen over 40 square miles of prime real estate in Quintana Roo, over six times the size of the entire hotel zone in Cancun.

 At a news conference held on June 5 in Guadalajara, the Special Assistant Prosecutor in the Organized Crime Investigation unit (SEIDO) explained that Borge was wanted by the authorities for both illegal appropriation of public lands and money laundering.